top of page

 Japan is beautiful.
 Period.
 For a truly otherworldly experience, I recommend visiting during the cherry blossom season* (subject to change every year) but it is mostly from mid to end of March, sometimes running into the first week of April.

-We flew nto Tokyo with Emirates but you can also connect through Asia.
+We flew into Tokyo with Emirates, but you can also connect through Asia.

-Getting a Japanese visa is pretty straightforward - simple paper work and we got the visa in all of 3 days (in Dubai).
-Latest update as of May, 2023 is that UAE residents can now apply for an e-visa valid for 90 days.
+Getting a Japan visa for UAE residents is straightforward.
+Simple paperwork, and we got ours in 3 days.
+UAE residents can now apply for an e-visa valid for 90 days.

-CURRENCY Japanese YEN is the official currency.
-Most places accepted card but I would recommend carrying cash for the metro and buses.
+The Japanese Yen is the official currency.
+Most places accept cards, but carrying cash is recommended for metro and bus travel.

 WHERE WE STAYED